danriti/moleskine/serviceworker-intro/README.md

   the only browser that currently supports debugging Service Workers.
 Check [here][8] to see the current support status for Service Workers.

-Now we're ready to get started.
-To begin, let's setup our boilerplate for our simple web application:
+Now that's out of the way, we're ready to get started!
+To begin, let's setup our simple web application with some boilerplate:

 - ([Commit][10]) Add boilerplate files.

-Nothing interesting to see here, so let's quickly move into introducing a service worker into our application:
+Nothing interesting to see here, so let's quickly move into introducing a bare bones Service Worker into our application:

+- ([Commit][11]) Add serviceworker.js file.

+Our Service Worker is beyond basic, however we have setup event listeners for two keys events: `install` and `fetch`.

+- ([Commit][12]) Update to register serviceworker.

 [1]: http://velocityconf.com/velocityny2014/public/schedule/detail/35821
 [2]: https://twitter.com/slightlylate